|

 My friend’s husband just died and my heart aches for her so I wrote this Prayer for My Friend who Lost Her Husband.

-My friend just lost her husband and I want to help, but I don’t know how.
+My friend just lost her husband and I want to help.
+The thing is, I don’t know how.

 I can’t imagine the pain and loss she’s experiencing.
-I am so grateful that You understand.
-And I love knowing that Jesus is always praying for us and He knows exactly what she needs right now because I don’t even know what to say.
+So, I’m grateful that You understand.
+And I love knowing that Jesus is always praying for us.
+He knows exactly what she needs right now when I don’t know what to say.

-Bring friends alongside her when she needs them most.
-Put words in their mouths, the exact words she needs to hear at the time she needs to hear them.
+bring friends alongside her when she needs them most.
+Put words in their mouths, the exact words she needs to hear at the time she needs to them.

 Because of who You are, she’s never alone.

 Hold her close and whisper healing words in her ear.
 Grieve with her.
-Help her know You are near.
+Just plain help her know You are near.

-When I’m going through a season like this, you know, when my heart is heavy for a friend, this is what I do.
-Every time he or she comes to mind, all I do is nod.
+When I’m going through a season like this, when my heart is heavy for a friend, this is what I do.
+I nod every time he or she comes to mind.

 God knows.

-Prayer carries greater power than we could ever know and when I’m hurting for a friend, I feel better when I pray for them.
+That kind of prayer carries greater power than we could imagine.
+And when I’m hurting for a friend, I feel better when I pray for them.

 Dear God,